douglasgreen/duolingo/esperanto/vocab.md

 - Spain - Hispanio
 - Spanish - hispana
 - sweet - dolĉa
-- thanks - dankon
-- thank you - dankon
+- thank you; thanks - dankon
 - than - ol
 - that (indirect speech) - ke
-- that (pronoun) - tiu; tio
+- that (pronoun) - tio; tiu
 - the address - la adreso
 - the alligator - la aligatoro
 - the animal - la besto
-- the answer - la respondo
+- the answer; the response - la respondo
 - the appetite - la apetito
 - the apple - la pomo
 - the aut - la onklino
 - the autumn (fall) - la aŭtuno
 - the basket - la korbo
-- the bathroom - la necesejo; la banĉambro
+- the bathroom - la banĉambro; la necesejo
 - the battery - la baterio
 - the bear - la urso
 - the beef - la bovaĵo
 - the bee - la abelo
 - the beer - la biero
-- the beginner - la komenco; la komencanto
+- the beginner - la komencanto
+- the beginning - la komenco
 - the belt - la zono
 - the bird - la birdo
 - the book - la libro